 It's hard to live without a toilet, but it is also hard to squeeze one into such a small space without some compromises.

-Readers often complain when we show fossil fuel powered camper vans, particularly from a certain German company that sells Westfalia conversions.
-However, travelling across the country in one remains a fantasy of this TreeHugger, and these vans are remarkable examples of really efficient design for small spaces.
+Readers often complain when we show fossil fuel-powered camper vans, particularly from a certain German company that sells Westfalia conversions.
+However, traveling across the country in one remains a fantasy of this TreeHugger, and these vans are remarkable examples of really efficient design for small spaces.

 And while Sami has noted that electric vans are coming down the road soon, if you want any significant range, right now we are still pretty much stuck with gas or diesel.
 I really liked the VW California Camper that we showed recently, but it had one fundamental problem: It lacked a toilet.

 Now Westfalia and Ford have introduced the Nugget Plus, built on a Ford Transit platform.
 It sleeps four, with a double bed in that ugly high roof and another double bed that folds out over the dining area.
 But most importantly, it has a toilet built-in at the back of the bus.

 The toilet placement takes a bit of getting used to; you have some privacy when it is in use because of a retractable screen that provides visual but not too much acoustic privacy, but when it is not in use, it is out in the open, essentially in the kitchen area.

 Then there is a fold-down sink on the other side of the van.
 C.C.
 Weiss of New Atlas explains: